Jane Fonda: July 1972 Visit to Hanoi

-Regrets
+Photograph regrets

 In a 1988 interview with Barbara Walters, Fonda expressed regret for some of her comments and actions, stating:

 I would like to say something, not just to Vietnam veterans in New England, but to men who were in Vietnam, who I hurt, or whose pain I caused to deepen because of things that I said or did.
 I was trying to help end the killing and the war, but there were times when I was thoughtless and careless about it and I'm very sorry that I hurt them.
 And I want to apologize to them and their families. ...
 I will go to my grave regretting the photograph of me in an anti-aircraft gun, which looks like I was trying to shoot at American planes.
 It hurt so many soldiers.
 It galvanized such hostility.
 It was the most horrible thing I could possibly have done.
 It was just thoughtless.

 In a 60 Minutes interview on March 31, 2005, Fonda reiterated that she had no regrets about her trip to North Vietnam in 1972, with the exception of the anti-aircraft-gun photo.
 She stated that the incident was a "betrayal" of American forces and of the "country that gave me privilege".
 Fonda said, "The image of Jane Fonda, Barbarella, Henry Fonda's daughter ... sitting on an enemy aircraft gun was a betrayal ... the largest lapse of judgment that I can even imagine."
 She later distinguished between regret over the use of her image as propaganda and pride for her anti-war activism: "There are hundreds of American delegations that had met with the POWs.
 Both sides were using the POWs for propaganda ...
 It's not something that I will apologize for."
 Fonda said she had no regrets about the broadcasts she made on Radio Hanoi, something she asked the North Vietnamese to do: "Our government was lying to us and men were dying because of it, and I felt I had to do anything that I could to expose the lies and help end the war."